sjbwylbs/bottle/apidoc/plugins/devguide.rst

 .. autoclass:: BasePlugin
    :members:

+The :meth:`BasePlugin.setup` method is called immediately after the plugin is installed to an application.
+You can use it to initialize the plugin.

+The :meth:`BasePlugin.close` method is called just before the plugin is removed from an application or the application is closed after a server shutdown.
+It can be used to clean up temporary files or close database handlers.
+Please note that this only works for plugins installed to an application.
+If the plugin is used as a decorator, it must be closed manually.

+The :meth:`BasePlugin.wrap` method is called once for each route and can be used to decorate, wrap or replace route callbacks.
+This method is called on demand only.
+In other words: A plugin does not know about a route until it is first requested.

+Please not that the wrapped callbacks are cached, but the cache is cleared every time the list of installed plugins changes. :meth:`BasePlugin.wrap` may then be called again for the same route.
+This can happen at any time, even while serving requests.

 The following example shows a minimal plugin implementation and is a good starting point for new plugins::